AngieC96/MasterThesis/documenti/MDP.md

 \pi(a_1 | o_{|O|}) & \pi(a_2 | o_{|O|})  & \cdots &  \pi(a_N | o_{|O|}) \\
 \end{pmatrix} \, .
 $$
-The policy can not depend on the position of the failure, otherwise we would have automatically have solve the problem: the solution would be to go in the substation in which the failure is or at the ends of the cable (edge) where the fault is.
+The policy can not depend on the position of the failure, otherwise we would automatically have solved the problem: the solution would be to go in the substation in which the failure is or at the ends of the cable (edge) where the fault is.

 If we search in this space of policies, this will give us a policy which doesn't depend on the time, since with any algorithm we try to find the optimal parameters to solve this problem.
 This gives us a **stationary policy**.
 The structure of the states is already a measure of time, since we have the number of steps already done: the substations we already visited.
 So the important is not to establish a policy at the different steps, but a policy with respect to the states. <!--(Possiamo pensare al tempo come una cosa che scorre oppure si può pensarlo come una struttura degli stati vistitati/non visitati).-->

 This is a problem with terminal state, which occurs when we reconnect all the substations.
 It will always be reached, since with every action we visit a substation, and at the very least we remove it from the set of disconnected substations (instead, if we are lucky, every time we can remove half of the substations from the set of disconnected substations).
-So, for this specific problem it doesn't make sense to introduce a discount factor $\gamma$.
+So, for this specific problem, it doesn't make sense to introduce a discount factor $\gamma$.

 Let's define $J$ as the sum of all the costs we incur ~~if we are in state $s = (x_g, v_k, \{v\})$~~ summed in time until the process is concluded.
 The steps of the process are formal steps, since in a step we pass from one substation to another, so the physical time is in the costs (as the time / cost of going from one substation to another).
 So we define
 $$